umayrh/sketchy-polytopes/python/sparktuner/README.md

     * `build/deployable/bin/sparktuner --no-dups --name sartre_spark_sortre --path ../../sparkScala/sort/build/libs/sort-0.1-all.jar --deploy_mode client --master "local[*]" --class com.umayrh.sort.Main --executor_memory "50mb,1gb" --program_conf "10000 /tmp/sparktuner_sort"`
     * `build/deployable/bin/sparktuner --no-dups --name sartre_spark_sortre --path ../../sparkScala/sort/build/libs/sort-0.1-all.jar --deploy_mode client --master "local[*]" --class com.umayrh.sort.Main --driver_memory "1GB,6GB" --program_conf "1000000 /tmp/sparktuner_sort"`
   * Rethink how FIXED_SPARK_PARAM interact with the configurable param, esp whether or not they are merged.
 Don't want issues due to duplicates.
+Maybe this should come from SparkSubmitCmd defaults.
+Some notion of defaults and overrides.
+  * Fix `sort` to write to local filesystem by default.
+  * Finish the new objective function that, over _similar_ values of run-time, minimizes resource usage.
+E.g. if `spark.default.parallelism` ranging from 1 to 10 yields the same runtime in all cases, the optimal configuration value should be 1.
+  * SparkMemoryType values should be translated to MB
+  * IntegerParameter results in an overly large parameter space
+  * The underlying optimization also doesn't seem to terminate if the objective value doesn't change over successive iterations

 * Next steps
   * Allow JAR parameters to also be configurable.
-  * Implement a new objective function that, over _similar_ values of run-time, minimizes resource usage.
-E.g. if `spark.default.parallelism` ranging from 1 to 10 yields the same runtime in all cases, the optimal configuration value should be 1.
   * `SparkParamType.get_param_map` is called twice, so is `manipulator()`.
 Redundant.
   * Figure out some DoWhy basics.
     * In particular, figure out a sensible causal graph for Spark parameters.